RobVergano/pands-project-/README.md

 There are similar projects to this one.
 However the level of complexity can vary from using different ways to visualize the distributions and correlations (25)(26), or even to apply machine learning concepts.(27)

 In conclusion, an analysis of the attributes for the three species can give us an insight of the Iris species which may be useful to compare against other flower species.
 However, this approach disregards the that some attributes, like petal length, are intrinsic to their own class.
-This means that an analysis by class may be a better approach in order to understant the Iris species.
+This means that an analysis by class may be a better approach in order to understand the Iris species.

 **REFERENCES**